Selective serotonin reuptake inhibitor: Emotional blunting

 Certain antidepressants may cause emotional blunting, characterized by reduced intensity of both positive and negative emotions as well as symptoms of apathy, indifference, and amotivation.
 It may be experienced as either beneficial or detrimental depending on the situation.
 Higher doses of antidepressants seem to be more likely to produce emotional blunting than lower doses.
 It can be decreased by reducing dosage, discontinuing the medication, or switching to a different antidepressant that may have less propensity for causing this side effect.
 Specifically, this side effect has been particularly associated with serotonergic antidepressants like SSRIs and SNRIs and may be less with atypical antidepressants like bupropion, agomelatine, and vortioxetine.
+In addition, whereas the SSRI escitalopram was associated with emotional blunting, the serotonergic psychedelic psilocybin did not cause such side effects and instead was associated with emotional reactivation.
+Such psychedelic therapies may have future potential for addressing emotional blunting in those with depression.

 Confounding the understanding of emotional blunting is the fact that the same symptom can be caused by depression itself, and may instead be a sign of incomplete resolution of depression.
-However, there is a very large amount of subjective evidence showing that it is increasingly reported after starting the use of antidepressants, suggesting that antidepressants do induce emotional blunting.
-There does appear to be a positive correlation between depression symptoms (measured by HAD-D) and degree of emotional blunting (measured by OQuESA), but more research is needed to clarify the amount of contribution by depression contributes to this symptom.
+However, there is a large amount of subjective evidence showing that it is increasingly reported after starting the use of antidepressants, suggesting that antidepressants do induce emotional blunting.
+There does appear to be a positive correlation between depression symptoms (measured by HAD-D) and degree of emotional blunting (measured by OQuESA), but more research is needed to clarify how much depression may contribute to this symptom.
 One possible explanation of this side effect of SSRIs and SNRIs is that they decrease the resting-state functional connectivity of the dorsal medial prefrontal cortex.

 As many as one-third of patients experiencing emotional blunting do not report it as a side effect to their physician.